ErfanRasti/arch-setup/README.md

 # Application and package managers

 **Warning:** Always read package build (PKGBUILD) before installing a package from AUR.
 There is a small chance to get malicious software.
 But by checking package build you can detect it.
-Also you should read package build during updates. `paru` always show you the package build anway so I recommand using `paru` instead of `yay`.
+Also you should read package build during updates. `paru` always show you the package build anway so I recommend using `paru` instead of `yay`.

 **References:**